decargroup/forward_backward_koopman/README.md

-# forward_backward_koopman
+# Forward-Backward Extended DMD with an Asymptotic Stability Constraint

 Companion code for Forward-Backward Extended DMD with an Asymptotic Stability Constraint